benjaminhuanghuang/angular-study/Testing/03-test-pipes/README.md

+# Test pipe

-Each pipe in Angular has a method named transform().
+Each pipe in Angular has a method named `transform()`.
 This method is responsible for formatting the pipe’s input.

 ```
 import { PhoneNumberPipe } from './phone-number.pipe';